telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/authoring-maps.md

 ---
 title: Map Authoring
-page_title: Map Authoring | Kendo UI Map Widget
+page_title: Map Authoring | Kendo UI Map
 description: "Learn how to process and transform maps from external sources so they can be used with the Kendo UI Map widget."
 slug: mapauthoring_mapwidget
 position: 3